surya-kangeyan/CS257---final-project/README.md

 ### Step 6 - Pipeline Execution
 Pipelines are separated in a field named pipelines.py.<br>
 Changing the pipeline variable name in main.py would help in executing the required pipeline.<br>
-Update query pipeline is isolated on a separate file named updateQuery.py <br>
+The update query pipeline is isolated on a separate file named updateQuery.py <br>

 #### Collection names to be used while executing pipelines